-- Fat tissue is under constant pressure to maintain fluid balance.
+- Fat tissue is under constant pressure to maintain fluid balance or swelling will result.
 A large amount of fluid is continuously entering fat tissue, and likewise, must be removed through the venous system (veins and venules) and lymphatic system (lymph vessels and lymph nodes).
 These systems work in tandem to continuously remove the accumulating fluid.
 If these systems are insufficient, swelling will result.
 For example, the chronic swelling condition known as lymphedema results from lymphatic damage or abnormality (learn more here).

-- Fluid circulation in patients with lipedema appears to be abnormal.
+- Fluid circulation in patients with lipedema appears to be abnormal, which may promote swelling.
 The blood vessels feeding the fat deposits in individuals with lipdema have been observed to be fragile and leaky, as are the small lymphatic vessels, suggesting that the fat tissue in lipedema patients may be prone to fluid accumulation (ref 1).
-There also appears to be less elasticity of the skin in lipedema, which further increases the susceptibility to excess fluid accumulation.
-Normally, the tension in the skin acts to apply pressure to the underlying tissue, and this pressure helps fluid find its way into the lymphatic system and also helps it pump through the venous system upon muscle contraction.
+There also appears to be less elasticity in the skin of individuals with lipedema.
+This would further increase their susceptibility to excess fluid accumulation since tension created by elasticity in the skin acts to apply pressure on the underlying tissue, and this pressure helps fluid find its way into the lymphatic system and also helps it pump through the venous system upon muscle contraction.
 An inability to maintain fluid balance in fat tissue may be a core driver of lipedema.
 This would also explain why lipedema is more often observed in the lower body than the upper body:

-- Fat tissue in the lower half of the body is under even greater pressure to maintain fluid balance than the upper body, and so is more prone to swelling.
+- Fat tissue in the lower half of the body is under greater pressure to maintain fluid balance than the upper body, and so is more prone to swelling.
 Gravity increases the accumulation of fluid in the lower body, especially in fat tissue.
-This increases the demands on the venous and lymphatic systems that drain fluid from this tissue.
+This increases the demands on the venous and lymphatic systems that drain fluid from this area.
 Fluid accumulation caused by gravity is the reason why even in people with healthy blood and lymphatic vessels, their feet can have a bit more volume at night than in the morning, and can swell with prolonged standing or sitting.
 So fat tissue in the lower body is disproportionately prone to swelling, and lipedema patients appear to have fluid circulation abnormalities that could exacerbate this swelling.
 This would suggest that patients with lipedema are more prone to accumulate excess fluid in their legs compared to their upper bodies, and more prone to leg swelling compared to people without lipedema.

 - Chronic swelling appears to promote fat accumulation.
-As you can infer from the above, lipedema causes abnormal fluid accumulation, and the lower body is particularly susceptible to it.
+As you can infer from the above, lipedema appears to cause abnormal fluid accumulation, and fat tissue in the lower body is particularly susceptible to it.
 Could chronic fluid accumulation in the legs of lipedema patients cause abnormal fat deposits to accumulate?
 This hypothesis seems plausible, although as you will see below, it is a bit of a chicken-and-egg problem.
-Swelling and its associated inflammatory processes appear to actually promote further fat accumulation, and here’s how: excessive fluid accumulation in tissues has been shown to lead to lymphatic insufficiency, which in turn is linked to a growth in the size of fat cells, and damage to fat tissue.
-Similarly, fat deposition also occurs in later stages of the lymphatic disorder known as lymphedema.
+Swelling and its associated inflammatory processes have been shown to promote fat accumulation: chronic excessive fluid accumulation in tissues has been shown to lead to lymphatic insufficiency, which in turn is linked to a growth in the size of fat cells, and damage to fat tissue.
+This has been observed in patients with late-stage lymphedema, a lymphatic disorder that causes chronic swelling.

 While there is still a lot of research needed to understand the underlying biology, the above observations suggest that a vicious cycle may be at work in lipedema sufferers.
-In a nut-shell, fat in the lower body is naturally susceptible to excess fluid accumulation (swelling), even in normal adults.
-But this is made worse by having excess fat, and by the small vessel abnormalities.
+In short, fat in the lower body is naturally susceptible to excess fluid accumulation (swelling), even in normal adults.
+But this susceptibility is made worse in lipedema patients who have excess fat, and also small vessel abnormalities.
 Unfortunately, prolonged fluid swelling is linked to further fat accumulation, which in turn causes more fluid accumulation – creating a progressively worsening condition.
-This vicious cycle appears to be one explanation for why the disease progressively worsens without effective management, and why this worsening doesn’t just result in more fat accumulation.
+This vicious cycle appears to be one explanation for why the disease progressively worsens without effective management, and why this worsening doesn’t just result in more fat accumulation, but also fluid swelling.